 Graduation in May

 The curriculum consists of 111 semester hours of coursework offered in eight consecutive semesters, that begins by building a strong foundation of knowledge in the movement sciences and progresses to more complex applied clinical science and reasoning.
-All enrolled students attend classes full time on-campus.
-Just as a physical therapist must acknowledge the whole patient—not simply a set of presenting symptoms—we honor each student, and encourage his or her unique personal and professional development.
+Students attend classes full-time on-campus.
+Just as a physical therapist must acknowledge the whole patient—not simply a set of presenting symptoms—we honor each student and encourage his or her unique personal and professional development.

 The program offers students the foundational coursework to become a strong generalist

 clinician.
-Integrated clinical experiences are incorporated through program to help
+Integrated clinical experiences are incorporated throughout the program

-student gain important clinical context and apply their learned knowledge and skills
+to help students gain important clinical context and apply their learned knowledge

-to authentic scenarios.
+and skills to authentic scenarios.
 We continue to expand and strengthen our robust

 partnerships with clinical sites to create additional opportunities for clinical education